As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - 25/32” X 8”

-Some of the reviews praise this chisel set for continuing to stay sharp even after a number of uses.
+Some reviews praise this chisel set for continuing to stay sharp even after several uses.
 This is because they were made from high-strength forged steel.

 - Finder 2-Piece 12” Chisel Set

-The Finder 2-Piece 12” Chisel Set (Amazon link) has a noticeable hand guard to protect your hands from becoming hurt by rock hammers.
+The Finder 2-Piece 12” Chisel Set (Amazon link) has a noticeable handguard to protect your hands from being hurt by rock hammers.
 The chisels are made from anti-rust CVS steel.
 So, you do not have to worry about your chisels over time as they begin to age.

 This 2-piece set includes a flat head and a point head chisel.
 They were made to tackle harder rocks and stones.